andyljones/megastep/docs/index.rst

 ********
  * Run thousands of environments in parallel, entirely on the GPU.
  * Write your own environments using PyTorch alone, no CUDA necessary.
  * 1D observations.
-The world is much more interesting horizontally than vertically.
+The world is more interesting horizontally than vertically.
  * One or many agents, and one or many cameras per agent.
  * A database of 5000 home layouts to explore, based on `Cubicasa5k <https://github.com/CubiCasa/CubiCasa5k>`_.
  * A minimal, modular library.
 Not a framework.